Meridian (geography): Pre-Greenwich

-The first prime meridian was set by Eratosthenes in 200 BCE.
+The first prime meridian was set by Eratosthenes in 200 BC.
 This prime meridian was used to provide measurement of the earth, but had many problems because of the lack of latitude measurement.
 Many years later around the 19th century there were still concerns of the prime meridian.
 Multiple locations for the geographical meridian meant that there was inconsistency, because each country had their own guidelines for where the prime meridian was located.

 Etymology

 The term meridian comes from the Latin meridies, meaning "midday"; the subsolar point passes through a given meridian at solar noon, midway between the times of sunrise and sunset on that meridian.
 Likewise, the Sun crosses the celestial meridian at the same time.
 The same Latin stem gives rise to the terms a.m. (ante meridiem) and p.m. (post meridiem) used to disambiguate hours of the day when utilizing the 12-hour clock.